Undergraduate Dietetics Major

 Dietetics is a challenging profession that applies the science of food and nutrition to the health and well-being of individuals and groups.
 The Didactic Program in Dietetics (DPD) at the University of Florida is a program the meets the Standards of Education set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-Students completing the program earn a Bachelor of Science degree in Food Science and Human Nutrition with a specialization in Dietetics.
+Students completing the program earn a Bachelor of Science (B.S.) degree in Dietetics.
 Students are eligible to compete for placement in an ACEND accredited dietetic internship once they complete their undergraduate degree.
-Following the completion of an internship, students will take a national registration examination to earn the Registered Dietitian Nutritionist (RD/N) credential.
+Following the completion of a dietetic internship, students will take a national registration examination to earn the Registered Dietitian Nutritionist (RD/RDN) credential.